ethan-25/only-philly-sports/README.md

 **A clean, easy way to get scores and times from today's Philadelphia sports games.**

 Being an avid Philadelphia sports fan myself, I check the scores and times for upcoming games each and every day.
 I want to be able to save time and not have to constantly open a new tab and google "sixers" or "eagles" just to remind myself that a game is scheduled today.
-Luckily, I made an MS Edge add-on just for that!
+Luckily, I made an MS Edge add-on to avoid this!

 ***